 The synergy between the development of health and economic growth and development must be built on the mutual contributions of health in the economic growth and vice versa.
 The population health is considered as an ingredient in supporting the economic yield growth and the economic growth rate.

+There are many threats to health, which ultimately constitute a serious global concern.
+These include, but are not limited to global warming, global divisions (relating to poverty and famine), global security (relating to civil wars and terrorism), and the lack of global stability (relating with the financial crisis).

 I.4.3.
 Promoters of Change